-Conducting keyword searches
+Conducting keyword searches in the Texas Digital Archive (TDA)

 You can search the Texas Digital Archive (TDA) using simple keywords or phrases.
 When conducting a general search on the TDA, the TDA will search for terms within all parts of the file including the description of the file, the title of the file, and within the full-text of the file, when possible.
 Users should review the file description and the entire file or they may download and search the entire file to determine if the file is relevant to their research.